tsgates/arch-wiki-markdown/wiki/Mutt.md

     set imap_user=USERNAME

-Continuing with the previous example, remember that Gmail requires your full email address (this is not standard):
+Tip:Continuing with the previous example, remember that Gmail requires your full email address (this is not standard):

     set imap_user=your.username@gmail.com